AVS-33/js_code/README.md

 # js_code
-a code repository for js
+a code repository for js  where you find javascript code from basics to advance